-Article 1 of the US Constitution deals with the legislative branch.
-Congress makes laws for US.
-There is the House of Representatives and the Senate.
+Article 1 of the US Constitution details the legislative branch of the US Government – also known as Congress.
+Article 1 establishes that Congress makes laws for the US and consists of the House of Representatives and the Senate.

 Article 2 establishes the executive branch of the federal government.
 It also describes their roles and responsibilities.